Qualifying Child Residency Rules for Active Duty Military

 Nontaxable combat pay election

-You and your spouse can each elect to have your nontaxable combat pay included in earned income for the earned income tax credit.
+But, you and your spouse may each elect to have your nontaxable combat pay included in earned income for the earned income tax credit.
 Find the amount of your nontaxable combat pay on your Form W-2, in box 12, with code Q.

 Electing to include nontaxable combat pay in earned income may increase or decrease your EITC.
 Calculate your taxes both ways to find out what's best for you.

-Some disability retirement benefits qualify as earned income to claim EITC.
-Also, you may claim a relative of any age who is totally and permanently disabled and fits all other eligibility requirements.
+Some taxable disability retirement benefits received before minimum retirement age qualify as earned income for the EITC.
+Also, an individual of any age who is totally and permanently disabled may be a qualifying child for the EITC.

-IRS can also impose a ban on claiming EITC.
-The IRS examiner tells you during the examination process and IRS also notifies you by mail about the bans.
-IRS can impose the following types of bans:
+The IRS can also impose a ban on claiming the EITC, the CTC/ACTC or the AOTC.
+The ban is explained to you during the examination process and after the audit when we send you a letter in the mail with additional information about the ban.
+The IRS can impose the following types of bans:

-To claim EITC after the ban period, you must file Form 8862 with their tax return.
-IRS will reject the EITC claim if the form is not present.
+To claim the EITC, the CTC/ACTC or the AOTC after the ban period, you must complete and file Form 8862 with your tax return.
+The IRS will reject your return if the form is not included.